 The living room is filled with curated pieces that amplify the European farmhouse design.
 Kent hand crafted the ottoman.

-Simplicity and usability in Cynthia’s design studio, where she focuses on her daily work.
+Simplicity and usability in Cynthia’s studio, where she focuses on her daily work.

 As most homeowners know well, renovations need to be accomplished over time as budget permits.
 A mini master bedroom makeover is a temporary DIY solution.
 It is a functional space but a very small room.
 “At some point we will tackle a large remodel upstairs to accommodate a more substantial master suite.”